 Jo Hall, PhD student and freelance consultant, Australian National University.

 Some NGOs are satisfied that making their contribution one project at a time is sufficient and there is nothing to be gained from investigating what it all adds up to.
 Others think that to appreciate the true contribution of NGOs requires thinking beyond single projects.
 The Australian Council for international Development (ACFID) and the Research for Development Impact (RDI) Network commissioned this research report to show how evidence of outcomes and impact can be better captured, integrated and reported on across different scales of work for Australian NGOs working in international development.

-Drawing on five case studies, the report considers the strengths and limitations of three broad and overlapping groups of approaches and methods, taking account of seven factors that are important for NGOs to consider when capturing and reporting on outcomes across different scales:
+The report considers the strengths and limitations of three broad groups of approaches and methods: using indicators, evaluation approaches and research approaches, taking account of seven factors that are important for NGOs to consider when capturing and reporting on outcomes across different scales:

 - Being clear on the purpose and questions and making use of the information

 - Applying fit-for-purpose methods in fit-for purpose ways

 - Adopting methods and approaches that address complexity